Our Clinicians

 Erin Morrison, D.O.

-Psychiatrist - Accepting new patients for medication management (ages 25 and younger)
+Accepting new patients 25 and younger for medication management

 Dr. Morrison is a psychiatrist at the Pisgah Institute who works with children and adolescents as well as young adults.
 She completed her undergraduate training in Chemistry, Art and Design from North Carolina State University, Medical School from Virginia College of Osteopathic Medicine in Blacksburg, Virginia, her Residency in Adult Psychiatry in New Orleans at Louisiana State University – Ochsner Clinic New Orleans, Louisiana and her Child and Adolescent Psychiatry training at Washington University in Saint Louis, Missouri.
 She enjoys working with children, age 5 years and above through young adulthood.
 Her areas of interest include psychotropic medication management of mood and anxiety disorders of childhood and adulthood, trauma and post-traumatic stress disorders, attention-deficit disorders and impulse control disorders of childhood, psychotic disorders and eating disorders of childhood, adolescence and young adulthood.
 She uses Motivational Interviewing and Cognitive Behavioral Therapy inspired treatment approaches as well to help approach treatment to mental ailments.
 In addition to psychiatry, she enjoys fine art, film and true crime books and podcasts.